smach/newpost/README.md

 ## Installation

-This package is not on cran, but you can install it with
+This package is not on CRAN, but you can install it with

 ``` r
 remotes::install_github("smach/newpost", build_vignettes = TRUE)